omahs/zksync-dapp-checkout/README.md

 # zkSync Checkout — trustable permissionless DeFi payment gateway

-zkSync Checkout helps anyone permission-less adopt checkout backed by zkSync, receive payments automatically and benefit from all the advantage of zkSync Rollup: speed of the transaction, times lower cost of a single transaction, simplicity of withdrawal fund to the onchain-wallet.
+zkSync Checkout helps anyone permission-less adopt checkout backed by zkSync, receive payments automatically and benefit from all the advantages of zkSync Rollup: speed of the transaction, times lower cost of a single transaction, simplicity of withdrawal fund to the onchain-wallet.

 * **[SDK documentation](https://zksync.io/api/sdk/checkout/)** | [**Changelog**](CHANGELOG.md)

 ## Deployment

-zkSync uses firebase hosting for all it's dApps.
+zkSync uses firebase hosting for all its dApps.
 Resource targets for the zkCheckout are:

 ### Available Hosts